Top tips for camping in Australia

 A GPS unit: always very helpful and sometimes necessary in finding your way around!

-If you are flying in to pick up your rental, you will have to pack light due to airline weight restrictions.
+If you are flying into Sydney or Perth to pick up your rental, you will have to pack light due to airline weight restrictions.
 Check with the rental company whether any of the equipment can be rented along with the vehicle - you will almost certainly be able to get a GPS and outdoor furniture for a small extra fee.
 You can also pick up things like bug spray, baby wipes and ropes at department stores such as Kmart and in supermarkets.